AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/supported-versions.md

 ---
 title: Supported versions for data migration
-description: Learn about what versions of Magento 1 and Magento 2 that the Data Migration Tool supports.
+description: Learn about what versions of Magento 1 and Magento 2 that the [!DNL Data Migration Tool] supports.
 ---

 # Supported versions for data migration

-The Data Migration Tool supports migration _from_ the following versions:
+The [!DNL Data Migration Tool] supports migration _from_ the following versions:

 * Adobe Commerce:
   * 1.11.x